 Man arrested after attempted burglary of Spokane Valley strip club after hours

 Jan.
-10—A man was arrested last week after he allegedly broke down a strip club door with a vehicle and stole its cash drawer, according to court documents.
+11—A man was arrested last week after he allegedly broke down a strip club door with a vehicle and stole its cash drawer, according to court documents.

 Surveillance footage showed 20-year-old Cesar A. Ruiz used the back end of his Jeep Liberty to push open the front door of Deja Vu, 8722 E. Sprague Ave., at about 4 a.m., two hours after the club closed, court documents said.
 Ruiz is said to have attempted to access an ATM before taking a cash drawer, valued at less than $750, and leaving the building.